lcanal/demspirals/README.md

     $ npm install

+To start a development instance with hotreloading on the frontend side:

+    $ npm start

-Build the binary and JS bundles:
+To et ready to package a build for distribution, you can build the binary and JS bundles:

     $ npm run build